naveentatikonda/documentation-website/docs/logstash/index.md

 }
 ```

-To connect Logstash 7.12.1 OSS to Open Distro for Elasticsearch, use the following output configuration:
+To connect Logstash 7.12.1 OSS to Open Distro for Elasticsearch, try the following output configuration, which works with the security plugin:

 ```conf
 output {